All Episodes

 I want this whole thing to rest in peace.

-Uh no, no, no.
+No, no, no.

-I I don't speak Spanish.
+I don't speak Spanish.

-Uh no, I uh I don't understand the word you're saying.
+I don't understand the word you're saying.

 I can't even hear what you're saying.

-Start spreading the news.
+La la Start spreading the news.

-But Mr. Wrangle, don't leave.
+Mr. Wrangel, don't leave.

-Taxes are responsibility.
+Taxes are a responsibility.

-You wonder why did McCain focus on Franklin Reigns in his ad, even though he did do an ad with Jim Johnson too, even though you didn't know this.
+You wonder why did McCain focus on Franklin Reigns in his ad, even though he did do an ad with Jim Johnson, too, even though you didn't know this.

 Here is why.

-The press pounced on this, likening Fannie Mae to Enron, calling for Reigns' head.
+The press pounced on this, likening Fannie Mae to Enron, calling for Reigns head.

 The SEC launched an inquiry, the Justice Department of Criminal Investigation.